James Bloodsworth: Convict years

-In 1788 Bloodsworth was sent to New South Wales (Australia) in the First Fleet in the Charlotte and was immediately appointed master bricklayer in the settlement at Sydney Cove.
+In 1788 Bloodsworth was sent to New South Wales (Australia) in the First Fleet onboard Charlotte and was immediately appointed master bricklayer in the settlement at Sydney Cove.
 In March 1788 brick-making began at Long Cove (this site was later named Cockle Bay, and, still later, Darling Harbour) under his instruction.
 The site became known as the Brickfield.
 The approximate area is at the lower end of George Street, now known as Haymarket.
-In addition to bricks, at the same plant burned clay roof tiles, which gave greatly improved water tightness, durability and dignity to the burgeoning public buildings.
+In addition to bricks, the same plant burned clay roof tiles which offered greatly improved weather proofing, durability and dignity to the burgeoning public buildings.

 Since there were no architects in the fleet he was largely responsible for the design and the erection of Australia's first buildings, although the army and navy officers in the settlement had some knowledge of architecture.
 Bloodsworth was placed in charge of a gang of labourers who were responsible for the erection of the first brick huts built by May 1788.

-Besides designing many private houses, Bloodsworth can be credited with the first Government House (located on what is now the south-west corner of Phillip and Bridge Streets, Sydney.), which lasted from 1788 to 1845, and in 1790 the storehouse at King's Wharf on the shore of Sydney Cove.
+Besides designing many private houses, Bloodsworth can be credited with the first Government House (located on what is now the south-west corner of Phillip and Bridge Streets, Sydney), which lasted from 1788 to 1845, and in 1790 the storehouse at King's Wharf on the shore of Sydney Cove.

 On 4 June 1789, just sixteen months after the first landing at Sydney Cove, the early settlers gathered to celebrate the birthday of King George III and the grand opening of Government House.

 Governor Arthur Phillip praised "the pains he had taken to teach others the business of a bricklayer", and his conduct was exemplary at a time when most convicts were noted for indolence or rebelliousness.
 Bloodsworth worked under difficulties; although there were competent bricklayers among the convicts, they had no proper mortar to bind the bricks together.
 For the walls of Government House some lime mortar was obtained by burning oyster shells, but elsewhere mud-mortar had to be used.
 This was far from satisfactory, but by adapting his construction methods to these crude conditions he produced serviceable buildings, which also were by no means unseemly, because he was working within the long-established rules of Georgian architecture.

 Post convict years

 Bloodsworth was pardoned in 1790 and on 1 September 1791 was appointed superintendent over all the brickmakers and bricklayers.
-Next year he was offered rehabilitation to England, but he refused.
+Next year he was offered rehabilitation to England, but he declined.
 In 1803 when offered a choice of employment at Port Phillip or the Derwent he again refused, preferring to remain in Sydney.
 In 1802 he had become a sergeant in the Sydney Loyal Association, a great mark of respect to a former convict.
 At that time he was farming his grant of 50 acre at Petersham; later he increased his holdings to 245 acre.